datastax/python-driver/docs/index.rst

 cqlengine documentation
 =======================

-cqlengine is a Cassandra CQL 3 ORM for Python with an interface similar to the Django orm and mongoengine
+cqlengine is a Cassandra CQL 3 Object Mapper for Python with an interface similar to the Django orm and mongoengine

 :ref:`getting-started`